 Facebook’s user base is growing much faster outside of the U.S. than in its home market.
 Facebook noted in its Q4 earnings that, average revenues per user (ARPU) for the U.S. and Canada in the quarter were $4.08, compared to $1.71 in Europe, $0.69 in Asia and only $0.56 in the rest of the world.
 That can be marked as an uneven amount coming from the U.S. Advertising revenues per users highlighted that in the U.S. users are generating $639 in advertising revenues, with about $374 coming from Europe, $168 in Asia and $156 in the rest of the world.
 It can be said that U.S. and Canada accounted for about half of all of Facebook’s revenues, at $2.5 billion out of $5 billion, even though it accounted for 18% of the total user base.

-The U.S user base increased by only 4 million on the previous quarter, and only 7.8 percent on the same quarter of previous year.
+The U.S user base increased by only 4 million from the previous quarter, and only 7.8 percent on the same quarter of the previous year.
 From the report we get to know that, the user’s growth rates are much higher outside the U.S. Europe had MAUs of 261 million – a rise of 8 million and a rise of 10.5% from the last year.
 Asia grew by 21 million users to 298 million over Q3 and the rest of the world grew by 40.6% on last year.
 Rest of the world was up 16 million on Q3 to 304 million, and 35% on last year.

 Facebook’s users have been changing their access point from the web to mobile, and that can be considered as a problem for its payment business.
 Facebook grew portly and puts 30% tax on game payments in its web canvas.
 But its said that few users play and pay for games on its HTML5 mobile gaming platform where it can collect the same tax.
 Instead, users are playing Facebook-connected iOS and Android games, where Apple and Google get to collect the tax instead.

 What next?
 Facebook has been trying to get around this by introducing ways of making payments in its own apps more convenient and seamless to use.
-For example: last year, the company had introduced carrier-billing into its in-app payments with the promise that this would boost the number of people buying credits in apps for virtual goods and other services but guess it’s not making enough impact on the users.
+For example last year, the company had introduced carrier-billing into its in-app payments with the promise that this would boost the number of people buying credits in apps for virtual goods and other services but guess it’s not making enough impact on the users.
 Facebook has since been much more forceful with putting sponsored stories into the mobile news feed and pushing app install ads.
 Ad platform Kenshoo had predicted earlier this month that it’s now seeing 20% of all Facebook ad spend going to mobile.